 AIM has committed to three years of grants.
-The second year’s funding of £34,917 has been distributed to cover costs of delivering and evaluating their new two-day e-learning events about oral health and two update events.
-They will scope the opportunity to provide training to GPs, Practice Nurses and SLTs.
+The third year’s funding of £34,660 has been distributed to cover costs of delivering and evaluating their new two-day e-learning events about oral health and two update events.
+They will scope the opportunity to provide training to GPs, Practice Nurses and Speech and Language Therapists.

 Culinary Medicine UK teaches health practitioners the foundation of clinical nutrition and how to cook themselves to help motivate their patients to lead healthier lives using food.
 They have developed and run a series of evidence-based courses for both medical students and qualified doctors.

-AIM has provided a second year’s grant of £35,000, which Culinary Medicine has distributed to cover core costs of developing and delivering online practical nutrition courses materials to a wider audience.
-This audience includes nursing staff, allied health professionals, post-graduate junior doctors, and the general public.
+AIM has provided a third year’s grant of £35,000, which Culinary Medicine will use to cover the core costs of developing and delivering online practical nutrition courses to a wider audience.
+This audience includes nursing staff, allied health professionals, post-graduate junior doctors, and the public.

 AIM has committed to supporting the partnership costs of The Nutrition Implementation Coalition for a further two years.
 The coalition brings together organisations with a variety of educational, professional and research experiences who all share the same vision for the need to advocate for nutrition education for healthcare professionals and bridge the gap between knowledge and practice.
 They are combining their efforts to improve the ability of doctors, nurses, health, and social care professionals to deliver effective nutrition care.